 E-books are a great way to build an email list.

 You can offer them for free in return for a newsletter subscription.

 This is what we call lead generation.

-Businesses can then build relationships with these subscribers, continually offer value like blog posts, and promote their products towards them.
+Businesses can then build relationships with these subscribers, continually offer value like blog posts, and promote their products to them.

-Email marketing remains as one of the most effective channels, as well.
+Email marketing remains one of the most effective channels, as well.

-You can generate up to $44 for every $1 spent, and is 40x more effective than social media marketing.
+You can generate up to $44 for every $1 spent and it is 40x more effective than social media marketing.